So You’re Going to Get Your Photograph Taken… Tips for a Successful Photo Shoot

 What will my final photos look like?

 Share your vision with us!
-If you’ve seen any pictures online that you like the look or style of, please send them to us at firstname.lastname@example.org so we can see what you’d like to achieve from the shoot.
+If you’ve seen any pictures online that you like the look or style of, please contact us or send them to us at firstname.lastname@example.org so we can see what you’d like to achieve from the shoot.
 Or add us on Pinterest, we are: fotomakiphoto.
 We’d love to start a mood board with you that we can all pin our ideas to.
-Once we have these ideas we can start scouting locations and coming up with ideas that match your vision.
+Once we have these ideas we can start scouting locations and come up with ideas that match your vision.

 Before we begin, consider these questions: